PitonFoundation/Data-Engine/README.md

 Data-Engine
 ===========

-Drupal-based PostgresQL relational database to host and visualize public, social indicator data.
+Drupal-based PostgreSQL relational database to compare, visualize and host public social indicator data for the common good.

 A joint project of the Piton Foundation and the Denver Foundation.
 Code coming soon.